davhei/website-dheikka/README.md

-# website-dheikka
+# dheikka.com

-My personal website, dheikka.com
+This is the code for my personal website, dheikka.com.